Anitha-karunakaran/EnvironmentServices/README.md

 The test database URL is present in .env file.
    It can be overridden by changing the environment variable.
 `TEST_DATABASE_URL=postgresql://postgres:postgres@localhost:5432/test_envsrvdb`
-3. Sample JWT of Chief Officer and Services Manager are available in setup.sh
+3. Sample JWT of Chief Officer and Services Manager are available in setup_jwt.sh
-   You can use them executing ```source setup.sh```
+   You can use them executing ```source setup_jwt.sh```
    You can override them by setting the following 2 environment variables.
    ```
    CHIEF_OFFICER_JWT=<INSERT_JWT>